Weak log-majorization between the geometric and Wasserstein means: Abstract

 \section{Abstract}

-In this paper, we establish the weak log-majorization between the spectra of the Wasserstein mean and the spectral geometric mean for two positive definite Hermitian matrices.
-In particular, for a specific range of the parameter, the two-variable Wasserstein mean converges decreasingly to the log-Euclidean mean with respect to the weak log-majorization.
+There exist lots of distinct geometric means on the cone of positive definite Hermitian matrices such as the metric geometric mean, spectral geometric mean, log-Euclidean mean and Wasserstein mean.
+In this paper, we prove the log-majorization relation on the singular values of the product of given two positive definite matrices and their (metric and spectral) geometric means.
+We also establish the weak log-majorization between the spectra of two-variable Wasserstein mean and spectral geometric mean.
+In particular, we verify with certain condition on variables that two-variable Wasserstein mean converges decreasingly to the log-Euclidean mean with respect to the weak log-majorization.

 \textit{2020 Mathematics Subject Classification} 15A42, 15B48, 47A64,